BarYechezkel/CPP_EX2/README.md

 ## Author
--[Bar Yechezkel]
+- Bar Yechezkel
--Email: baryechezkel@gmail.com
+- Email: baryechezkel@gmail.com

 ## Overview

-This library provides a `Graph` class representing an undirected or directed graph using an adjacency matrix.
+This repository is the continues implementations of the Graph from EX1 , with the addition of operator overloading for the Graph class in C++.
 It includes various operators to manipulate and compare graphs, such as addition, subtraction, scalar multiplication, and subgraph checks.

 ## Class Definition